imFarooq07/portfolio-projects/doc/LANGUAGE_SYSTEM_SUPPORT_GUIDE.md

 3. Save property
 4. Go to All Properties Language Settings
 5. Initialize all languages (Default: Enabled)
-6. Translation ab automatically hoga jab translatable fields change honge
+6. Translation will now run automatically when translatable fields are changed

 ---

-### Q2: Kya sabhi fields translate hote hain?
+### Q2: Are All Fields Translated?

 **Answer**:
-Nahi, sirf specific fields translate hote hain:
+No, only specific fields are translated:
 - Property Name ✅
 - Room Name/Description ✅
 - Rate Plan Name/Description ✅